-- In Lois and Clark, there was an attempt to use a double of Lois in order to convince her and others that she is insane... and then accuse her of murdering Superman.
+- In Lois & Clark, there was an attempt to use a double of Lois in order to convince her and others that she is insane... and then accuse her of murdering Superman.

 - In Highlander, there was a double episode where a villain tried to get to Duncan by changing a woman into an exact double of his long dead love, Tessa (although the double never pretended to be her, it was a bit more complicated).

-- Even telenovelas doesn't scape of this: a recent one was El rostro de Analía, whose plot could be described as Face/Off crossed with Pretty Face AS A LATIN SOAP AND WITH A FEMALE DOING THE FACE EXCHANGE
+- Even telenovelas doesn't escape this: a recent one was El rostro de Analía, whose plot could be described as Face/Off crossed with Pretty Face AS A LATIN SOAP WITH A WOMAN DOING THE FACE EXCHANGE!

 - This is done to create a double of Modesty in Modesty Blaise arc "The Double Agent".